Basics

 Researchers engaging in ethnography need a solid understanding of cultural anthropology and the dynamics of sociocultural systems, which are commonly explored in ethnographic research.
 The data collection phase is notably extensive, requiring prolonged periods in the field.
 Ethnographers often employ a literary, quasi-narrative style in their narratives, which can pose challenges for those accustomed to more conventional social science writing methods.

 Another potential issue is the risk of researchers "going native," where they become overly assimilated into the community under study, potentially jeopardizing the objectivity and completion of their research.
-It's crucial for researchers to be aware of their impact on the communities and environments they are studying.
+It's essential for researchers to be aware of their impact on the communities and environments they are studying.

 Case study research design